-- Ask students to print the syllabus through the class blog http://www.juankafka.com/type1fall2016
+Ask students to fill out the class questionnaire.

-- Take a portrait picture of each student holding their lettering piece (Name Tag) from the previous in-class assignment.
+Take a portrait picture of each student holding their lettering piece (Name Tag).
+Here's some pictures from last semester for reference.

-- Ask students to introduce themselves by answering these three questions:
+Ask students to form a circle, hold their name tags and introduce themselves by answering these three questions: